-English as a Second Language
+English Language Development

 Students whose primary language is not English receive regular intervention in the English language.
-ESL Program Specialists will provide support in all subject areas by assisting in the growth of language proficiency by teaching the PA Language Proficiency Standards (LPS).
+EL Program Specialists will provide support in all subject areas by assisting in the growth of language proficiency by teaching the PA Language Proficiency Standards (LPS).